phaserjs/phaser/README.md

 * Rectangle.bottomLeft has been added (thanks @mattmogford #1788)
 * Device.firefoxVersion is a new property that contains the major Firefox version number if running within Firefox, otherwise zero.
 * Math.distanceSq will return the euclidean distance squared between the two given set of coordinates (thanks @jeremyosborne #1761 #1770)
+* StateManager.onStateChange is a new signal which is dispatched whenever the State changes from one to another.
+The callback you specify is sent two parameters: the string based key of the new state, and the second parameter is the string based key of the old / previous state.

 ### Updates